 Burlington to Nanticoke Region comprises the municipalities of Burlington, Hamilton, Oakville, Brantford, and the Counties of Brant, Haldimand, and Norfolk.
-Within the context of regional planning, the region is divided into four sub-regions: Brant, Bronte, Greater Hamilton, and Caledonia-Norfolk sub-regions.

 The second cycle Needs Assessment phase was completed in May 2017.
-The Study Team determined that an IRRP was required for the Hamilton sub-region.
-Following the completion of the Hamilton sub-region IRRP, the Study Team completed and published a RIP report in October 2019.
-Updates to the regional plans for each sub-region are discussed below.
+The Technical Working Group determined that an IRRP was required for the Hamilton sub-region.
+The Technical Working Group completed and published a RIP report in October 2019.
+Updates to the regional plans are discussed below: